CypherZox/crypto_sample_app/README.md

 ### Bloc

-- Utilizes the BLoC pattern for managing the presentation layer, ensuring efficient state management for real-time price updates.
+- Utilizes the BLoC pattern for the presentation layer, ensuring efficient state management for real-time price updates.

 ## Description and Notes